 Northwest Rafting Company (541) 450-9855 is an award-winning group of professional, well-trained guides that lead people down the most beautiful rivers in the world.

-Mile -10: Begin your trip at the Babyfoot Lake Trailhead.
-Getting to the put-in requires a 10 mile hike from Babyfoot Lake to Carter Creek via Bailey Mountain.
-This trail is open thanks to the hard work of the Siskiyou Mountain Club.
+Mile -9.2: Begin your trip at the Babyfoot Lake Trailhead.
+This route is open thanks to the hard work of the Siskiyou Mountain Club.
 If you use it, consider donating to their fine organization.

 Mile 0: Put-in at Carter Creek.
 The three miles downstream are known as the Magic Canyon because of it's deep pools tucked in a narrow canyon.